Connecting to the Yoda Network Disk using Cyberduck

 - Start Cyberduck using the start menu.

 - Go to the preferences screen (Edit -> Preferences).
-Ensure that ‘Use keychain’ in the general tab is unchecked.
+Ensure that ‘Use keychain’ in the Connection tab is unchecked.

 - Close the preferences screen.